Yang Sen (baseball)

 Yang Sen (陽森 (Yang Sen, Yáng Sēn); born 25 March 1981) is a Taiwanese baseball player who has played for Uni-President Lions of the Chinese Professional Baseball League.
-He played second baseman for the Lions.
+He played second base for the Lions.

 Personal life

 He was married to a former member of Taiwan National Women's Football Team, they had a son named Yang Hao.
 They have since divorced.
 He is a descendant of the Pacidal clan of Amis tribe, a tribe of the Taiwanese Aborigines.
 The name Pacidal means the Sun in Amis language, and has the same meaning as Han family name Yang (陽).